Chad | Breakfast

 Bread, beignets, or on its own

-La Bouillie belongs to 2 AfroKitchen collections.
-Quick & Easy is the strongest cluster route to start from.
+La Bouillie appears in 2 AfroKitchen collections.
+Start with Quick & Easy if you want more dishes in the same mood.
 Quick & Easy

 How to cook it